We're committed to helping students succeed

 OCUF video scholarships available

-The Ohio Credit Union Foundation (OCUF) provides a $5,000 video scholarship opportunity for Ohio credit union members pursuing an undergraduate degree.
+The Ohio Credit Union Foundation (OCUF) provides three video scholarship opportunities for Ohio credit union members pursuing an undergraduate degree.
 The first-place winner will receive $5,000, the second-place winner will receive $2,500 and the third-place winner will receive $1,000.
-Entrants must answer the scholarship question by creating a 1-to-2½-minute video addressing this year’s topic: ‘Show us how you envision the credit union of the future.’
+Entrants must answer the scholarship question by creating a 1 to 2½-minute video addressing this year’s topic: ‘Show us how you envision the credit union of the future.’
 Video entries can be edgy, funny, bold, simple, serious – or anything in between.
 Learn more about this scholarship opportunity.